RabiaIqbal474892/WMD-Batch-52/Quarter 03/Assignments/Fundamentals of Generative AI - Assignment 02/readme.md

 The links below are of Panaversity

-I hold no copyrights on this material and I am only uploading for my pesonal use.
+I hold no copyrights on this material and I am only uploading for my personal use.

 https://github.com/panaversity/learn-applied-generative-ai-fundamentals/tree/main